AdamF42/SafeLab/AlertBot/README.md

 ### Response

-The service will return a the following status codes:
+The service will return the following status codes:
 * 201: if everithing works fine
 * 404: if an error occurr

 ## How to setup

-1. Insert your api key in package.json
+1. Insert token and chat id in .env file as shown in [.env.example](.env.example)

 2. Build and run with docker: